SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 28/3/2017 ==

+Some of the boosts (renamed from cooldowns) menus have been implemented.
+I now need to sort out the logic and the animation of each boost screen.

+One idea also comes from random monster encounters say, every 100 steps.

+Though it probably doesn't sound very good.

+I also built in a set of tests to test out the cooldowns (see cooldownTests.js).

 == 23/3/2017 ==

 What have I been up to?